laravel/docs/http-tests.md

 }
 ```

-You may assert that it does not contain the `email` property of the `user` object matches:
+You may assert that it does not contain the `email` property of the `user` object:

     $response->assertJsonMissingPath('user.email');